brunofmsilva11/Push_Swap/README.md

 # push_swap

-**push_swap** is a project developed at 42, an innovative programming school.
+**push_swap** is a project developed at 42.
 The goal of this project is to sort a stack of integers with a limited set of operations, using the least number of moves possible.
 This project teaches fundamental concepts of algorithm design, optimization, and complexity analysis.

 ## Project Objectives